WalletWasabi/WasabiDoc/docs/using-wasabi/10Commandments.md

 ## 2. Verify the integrity of your software

-When installing the wallet, you may choose to [download the package](/using-wasabi/InstallPackage.md) from the official [clearnet](https://wasabiwallet.io) or [tor hidden service](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion), or [compile the source code](/using-wasabi/BuildSource.md) from the official [GitHub repository](https://github.com/zkSNACKs/WalletWasabi
+When installing the wallet, you may choose to [download the package](/using-wasabi/InstallPackage.md) from the official [clearnet](https://wasabiwallet.io) or the [tor hidden service](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion), or to [compile the source code](/using-wasabi/BuildSource.md) from the official [GitHub repository](https://github.com/zkSNACKs/WalletWasabi)
-)
-Please [verify signatures](/using-wasabi/InstallPackage.md) after completing downloads.
+Please [verify the signatures](/using-wasabi/InstallPackage.md) after completing downloads.
 The concern here is that you may accidentally fall for a phishing attempt and be on a malicious site downloading a malicious piece of software.

-## 3. Backup your mnemonic words and password (BOTH!)
+## 3. Backup your recovery words and password (BOTH!)

-When [creating a new wallet](/using-wasabi/WalletGeneration.md), write down your mnemonic recovery words **AND** password and store them safely.
+When [creating a new wallet](/using-wasabi/WalletGeneration.md), write down your recovery words **AND** password and store them safely.
-Wasabi is a fully non-custodial wallet, which means that you should always be in possession of your keys, and this means safely storing a backup.
+Wasabi is a fully non-custodial wallet, which means that you are always in possession of your keys, and this means safely storing a backup.
 If you have done this step, then even if your computer crashes, there is very little you have to worry about, you can always [recover your wallet](/using-wasabi/WalletRecovery.md).
 Also, under no circumstance should you reveal the password or mnemonic words to anyone that asks for them.
 Lastly, understand that if you [lose your password](/using-wasabi/LostPassword.md), it becomes much harder (if not impossible) to restore your wallet - so store both safely!